The 4 Best VPNs For iPhone of 2026

 2. Best VPN For iPhone With More Features

-Proton VPN is another great VPN for iPhone if you're looking for even more features.
-Like our top pick, Proton has great performance, an easy-to-use app, and a slightly longer list of features than our top pick.
-You can connect up to 10 devices simultaneously without logging any of them out, compared to five for Mullvad.
+Proton VPN is another great VPN for iPhone if you want more features.
+Like our top pick, Proton has great performance, an intuitive app, but has a slightly longer list of features.
+You can connect up to 10 devices simultaneously, compared to five for Mullvad.
 Also, Proton has servers in over 100 countries, so you can connect to closer servers for a better connection.
 Proton has a suite of advanced features similar to Mullvad, like malware and ad blocking, secure core (similar to multihop), and obfuscation.
-It also has the ability to let LAN connections bypass the VPN so you can connect to local devices, and a moderate NAT option that makes it easier to find matches for online gaming.
-It even has a dedicated kill switch, rather than using the on-demand VPN function in iOS like our top pick (although we aren't able to test kill switch functionality on iOS yet).
+You can also connect to local devices while using the VPN, and it a moderate NAT option that makes it easier to find matches for online gaming.
+It even has a dedicated kill switch, rather than using the on-demand VPN function in iOS like our top pick (although we can't kill switch functionality on iOS yet).

 3. Best Free VPN For iPhone

-As with any free VPN, it comes with some limitations.
-Proton VPN Free only has servers in five countries (Poland, the Netherlands, Japan, Romania, and the U.S.), and you can't choose which one to connect to.
+Proton VPN Free only has servers in five countries (Poland, the Netherlands, Japan, Romania, and the USA), and you can't choose which one to connect to.
 Instead, the app automatically picks a server for you.
 Also, all of their Free users are limited to using the same servers, so there's a lot more congestion, leading to slower speeds and higher latency than the paid version.
 Also, you're limited to connecting one device at a time per account, so it's not great if you have a bunch of devices.
 Overall, Proton is a solid choice if you need a free VPN for iPhone and want some added security while browsing.
 If you plan on doing anything more bandwidth-intensive or even want more basic functionality, springing for one of our paid recommendations is worth it.

 Notable Mentions